Minimum Wage Ordinance: Setting and implementation of minimum wage

 On 10 November 2010, a HK$28 (~US$3.59) per hour rate was recommended by the Provisional Minimum Wage Commission and adopted by the Chief Executive-in-Council.
 The Legislative Council voted to accept the proposed wage on 5 January 2011.
 It came into force on 1 May 2011.

 The law does not mandate that meal breaks and rest days be paid; Secretary for Labour and Welfare Matthew Cheung stated that this should be decided by private negotiation between employers and employees.
 There were fears that the implementation of the law might actually lead to lower take-home pay for low-income workers who currently receive paid meal breaks.
 In November 2010, before the minimum wage came into effect, fast-food chain Cafe de Coral had forced staff to sign new contracts that would give them a pay raise but see their paid meal breaks forfeited, effectively leading to lower pay.
 In April 2011, Edward Cheng, president of the Hong Kong Association of Property Management Companies, the largest property management association in Hong Kong, stated that he would appeal to their members to retain paid meal breaks for estate security guards where possible; however, he pointed out that the property owners themselves would have to approve any consequent increases in management fees.

 Ongoing review

 2013 review

 On 1 May 2013, the statutory minimum wage is reviewed, and to be set at the level at $30 (~US$3.87).
 This is to be in effect from 1 May 2013 to 30 April 2015, as the minimum wage is set to be reviewed every two years.

 2015 review

 On 1 May 2015, the statutory minimum wage is reviewed and to be set at $32.5 (~US$4.19).
 This is to be in effect from 1 May 2015 to 30 April 2017.

 2022 review

 The minimum hourly wage will be increased from to HK$40 per hour from 1 May 2023.
 It was gazetted on 13 January 2023.

+2025 review

+The minimum hourly wage was increased to $42.1 from 1 May 2025.

+2026 review

+Subject to the Legislative Council's approval, the minimum hourly wage will be increased to $43.1 from 1 May 2026.